Spirit of America Bookstore

 • 1936 Jan 29: First members named to the National Baseball Hall of Fame & Museum in Coopers-town, New York: Ty Cobb [1886-1961], Walter Johnson [1887-1946], Christy Mathewson [1880-1925], Babe Ruth [1895-1948], and Honus Wagner [1874-1955].

-• 1936 Feb: The Secretary of the Treasury and the Comptroller of the Currency were removed from the Board of Directors of the Federal Reserve, so that the federal government actually has no vote on any matter.
+• 1936 Feb: The Secretary of the Treasury and the Comptroller of the Currency were removed from the Board of Directors of the U.S. Federal Reserve, so that the federal government actually has no vote on any matter.

 • 1936 Feb: Publication of the revolutionary "The General Theory of Employment, Interest, and Money" by British economist John Maynard Keynes [1883-1946].